Developer: Sega Publisher: Sega Release: 09/89 Genre: Platformer

 Ghosts ‘N Goblins was among the first NES games I got to play.
 Back before I developed a sense of taste in video games I was too young to realize how bad the home port was.
 I just knew it wasn’t as good as Super Mario Bros. and it was hard as hell.
 As much as I may have hated the game there were aspects of it I liked.
 So when the sequel was released for the Genesis I looked forward to it.
 Ghouls ‘N Ghosts is a definite improvement on its predecessor but is just as polarizing due to its ridiculous difficulty.
 It’s a good game and all but only master gamers should buy it.

 As one of the earliest Genesis titles Ghouls ‘N Ghosts is a pretty incredible port.
-Sega managed to capture the look of the arcade game pretty well making this one of the best arcade conversions for its time.
+Sega manage to capture the look of the arcade game pretty well making this one of the best arcade conversions for its time.
 It’s far from perfect of course; there has been a significant reduction in background detail.
 There is also some ugly slowdown at times.
 But coming from the NES this game was practically a revelation back in 1989.

 Arthur returns and at the very least is not as gimpy as in his original adventure.
 He can now attack in four directions which goes a long way towards lessening the difficulty somewhat.
 There are a number of new weapons of varying quality to join the original three.
 An odd addition is the sword.
 For a game where you want to keep the enemies away being into forced into melee range might seem suicidal.
 But the sword’s rapid attack speed and slightly longer range make it a worthy addition.
 The spiked discus might be the best weapon in the game but only appears rarely unfortunately.